 From here, you’ll learn a detailed itinerary on how to spend 4 Days in Kerala with what to do, where to eat and stay in Kochi, Alleppey and Thekkady!

-Everything covered here was part of my Travel XS South India Tour.
+Everything covered in this guide was part of my Travel XS South India Tour.
+I also made a YouTube video here.

 Kerala Itinerary Day 1: Kochi